 - Problems with sleep and suckling as an infant

-The symptoms of FAS tend to get worse as a person grows up.
+The symptoms of fetal alcohol syndrome tend to get worse as a person grows up.

 Alcohol -- including wine, beer, and liquor -- is the leading preventable cause of birth defects in the U.S.

-In the womb, a baby doesn't have a fully developed liver that can process alcohol, so it can easily get to and damage the baby's organs.
+In the womb, a baby doesn't have a fully developed liver that can process or break down alcohol, so it can easily get to and damage the baby's organs.
+That can cause:

 Some of the most severe problems happen when a pregnant woman drinks in the first trimester, when the baby's brain starts to develop.
 But the second and third trimesters aren’t safe either.
 The brain is still developing then, and this process can be interrupted by even moderate amounts of alcohol.